Unbabel/OpenKiwi/CONTRIBUTING.md

 ## Basic guidelines

 * The project must fully support Python 3.5 or further.
-* Code is linted with [flake8](http://flake8.pycqa.org/en/latest/user/error-codes.html) and formatted with [black](https://github.com/ambv/black), please run `flake8 kiwi` and `black kiwi` and fix remaining errors before pushing any code.
+* Code is linted with [flake8](http://flake8.pycqa.org/en/latest/user/error-codes.html), please run `flake8 kiwi` and fix remaining errors before pushing any code.
+* Code formatting must stick to the Facebook style, 80 columns and single quotes.
+For Python 3.6+, the [black](https://github.com/ambv/black) formatter can be used by running `Black kiwi`.
+For python 3.5, [YAPF](https://github.com/google/yapf) should get most of the job done, although some manual changes might be necessary.
 * Imports are sorted with [isort](https://github.com/timothycrosley/isort).
 * Filenames must be in lowercase.
 * Tests are running with [pytest](https://docs.pytest.org/en/latest/) which is commonly referred to the best unittesting framework out there.
 Pytest implements a standard test discovery which means that it will only search for `test_*.py` or `*_test.py` files.
 We do not enforce a minimum code coverage but it is preferrable to have even very basic tests running for critical pieces of code.
 Always test functions that takes/returns tensor argument to document the sizes.